-As you progress from 1 - 7 on the warmth control, more and more high frequencies will be "grabbed" and eventually you will start muffling the signal.
+As you progress from 1 - 7 on the warmth control, more and more high freguencies will be "grabbed" and eventually you will start muffling the signal.
 DON'T DO THAT!
 Be very careful not to overuse the warmth control...
 1 - 5 dB of Warmth is a lot.
 By now that distant, thin, vocal should be HOT and in your face.
 When using the compressor and warmth together, remember the interaction.
 Apply this same type of thinking to other sources/instruments.
-Don't be afraid to use the warmth without any other processing, or just the compressor, or just the TRANNY (to fatten low end).
+Don't be afraid to use the warmth without any other processing, or just the compressor, or just the Tranny (to fatten low end).
 Also remember the unit is always passing the signal through the saturation circuits, with no LED's on whatsoever.
-Don't feel like you have to use all the FATSO processing, when you may only need high frequency softening, or tightening on the low end, etc. SEE EXAMPLE SETTINGS BELOW.
+Don't feel like you have to use all the processing within the unit because that will surely get you in trouble, sooner than later.
+SEE EXAMPLE SETTINGS ON NEXT PAGE.